hayesall/nuMoM2b_preprocessing/README.md

-# Precision Health Initiative (φ)
+# nuMoM2b Preprocessing — Precision Health Initiative (φ)

-Main repository for the Machine Learning and Analytics side of the Precision Health Initiative (PHI).
+A module for creating reproducible partitions of the nuMoM2b data set based on configuration files.

 ## Getting Started